Priyanshukapoor28/Recipes-App-React-Native/README.md

 # Contribution
-*Designed Home Page and Navigation
+* Designed Home Page and Navigation </br>
-*Designed Category page and Navigation for that page *Done Linking of pages and Designed Search page
+* Designed Category page and Navigation for that page</br>
+* Done Linking of pages and Designed Search page</br>